The Evolution of Renewable Energy: A Detailed Timeline

 The 20th century saw significant advancements in renewable energy technologies, driven by the need for alternative energy sources and the growing understanding of environmental impacts.

 Bell Labs developed the first practical photovoltaic (PV) cell, capable of converting sunlight into electricity with an efficiency of about 6%.
-This invention paved the way for modern solar panels.
+This invention paved the way for modern solar panels.1960s-1970s: The Environmental Movement

 The environmental movement of the 1960s and 1970s spurred interest in renewable energy.
-Concerns about pollution, nuclear energy, and the finite nature of fossil fuels led to increased investment in renewable energy research.
+Concerns about pollution, nuclear energy, and the finite nature of fossil fuels led to increased investment in renewable energy research.1973: The Oil Crisis

 The Geysers, the largest geothermal power plant in the world, reached its peak capacity of 1,224 MW.
 This marked a significant achievement in harnessing geothermal energy for large-scale electricity production.